ajshephard/fortax-library/README.md

 ```
 Here `Income` is the combined income and National Insurance liability, while `rate` is the combined marginal tax rate.

-Internally, `FORTAX_kinksHours` is calling `FORTAX_calcNetInc` to construct the budget constraint.
-Whether it is more appropriate for a user to call `FORTAX_calcNetInc` directly, or to first summarise the entire budget constraint using `FORTAX_evalKinksHours` is application specific.
+In some settings we may wish to vary earnings at fixed hours.
+For this purpose, the user can use the `FORTAX_kinksEarn` and `FORTAX_evalKinksEarn` subroutines.
+Internally, both `FORTAX_kinksHours` and `FORTAX_kinksEarn` are repeatedly calling `FORTAX_calcNetInc` to construct the budget constraint.
+Whether it is more appropriate for a user to call `FORTAX_calcNetInc` directly, or to first summarise the entire budget constraint using `FORTAX_kinksHours` or `FORTAX_kinksEarn` is application specific.

+## Price uprating